godhelpjun/mk-sql-data/DO-DELETE.md

 ## Example:

 ```
-   delete for "mytable" is "";
+   do delete clause for "mytable" is "";
-   delete from "mytable";
+   do delete from "mytable";

-   delete for "tbl" is "where x1 = 15;"
+   do delete clause for "tbl" is "where x1 = 15;"
-   delete  from "tbl";
+   do delete  from "tbl";

-   delete for "clerks" is "where ID_MANDANT in (select * from MANDANT where Name = 'Mandant 1');";
+   do delete clause for "clerks" is "where ID_MANDANT in (select * from MANDANT where Name = 'Mandant 1');";
-   delete from §BUCHUNGSKREIS";
+   do delete from §BUCHUNGSKREIS";
 ```